Data Story

 • Impact

 Students who participate in dual credit opportunities have significantly higher rates of college enrollment, persistence, and degree completion.
-Further analysis is needed to understand the impact of dual credit participation on students who may not initially see themselves as “college bound” and to examine the factors that lead to dual credit participants not enrolling in college after high school graduation.
+Further analysis is needed to understand the impact of dual credit participation on students who may not initially see themselves as “college bound,” to examine the factors that may lead some dual credit participants to not enroll in college the first fall after their high school graduation, and to determine what additional services may support the first fall college enrollment of more of these students (particularly those from populations underrepresented in higher education).

 • Underrepresented Students

-Dual credit participation rates by students from underrepresented populations has been increasing.
-Future work will explore how to employ recruitment strategies and support services to ensure that males, Native Hawaiians, Pacific Islanders, Filipinos, EL, and economically disadvantaged students have equitable access to and greater probabilities of success in dual credit programs.
+Dual credit participation rates by students from underrepresented populations have increased and will continue to be a focus area, based on the Early College Strategic Directions jointly released by HIDOE and UH in February 2024.
+Future work will explore how to better employ recruitment strategies and support services to ensure that males, Native Hawaiians, Pacific Islanders, Filipinos, English Learners, economically disadvantaged, rural, and first generation students have equitable access to and greater success in dual credit programs.

 • Academic Readiness